 In May 2005, the City awarded a contract to Am-Liner East Inc. to rehabilitate the sewers and manholes in the Commonwealth sewer services area.
 The rehabilitation work started in Summer 2005 and was completed in Fall 2007 at a cost of $4.45 million.

 In January 2008, the City awarded a contract to Am-Liner East Inc for $4.59 million to rehabilitate the sewers and manholes in the Taylor Run sewer service area.
-The rehabilitation work started in Fall 2008 and will continue through Spring 2010.
+The rehabilitation work started in Fall 2008 and was completed in Spring 2010.